-Fifth Third Bancorp is a diversified financial services company headquartered in Cincinnati, Ohio.
-As of June 30, 2021, the Company had $205 billion in assets and operates 1,096 full-service Banking Centers, and 2,369 Fifth Third branded ATMs in Ohio, Kentucky, Indiana, Michigan, Illinois, Florida, Tennessee, West Virginia, Georgia, North Carolina and South Carolina.
-In total, Fifth Third provides its customers with access to approximately 53,000 fee-free ATMs across the United States.
-Fifth Third operates four main businesses: Commercial Banking, Branch Banking, Consumer Lending, and Wealth & Asset Management.
-Fifth Third is among the largest money managers in the Midwest and, as of June 30, 2021, had $483 billion in assets under care, of which it managed $61 billion for individuals, corporations and not-for-profit organizations through its Trust and Registered Investment Advisory businesses.
-The Tampa Bay affiliate operates 48 banking centers throughout Hillsborough, Pinellas, Pasco and Polk counties.
+Fifth Third Bank is a diversified financial services company headquartered in Cincinnati, Ohio.
+Established in 1858, the company has $130 billion in assets and operates 17 affiliates with more than 1,300 full-service banking centers and more than 2,600 ATMs in Ohio, Kentucky, Indiana, Michigan, Illinois, Florida, Tennessee, West Virginia, Pennsylvania, Missouri, Georgia and North Carolina.
+Fifth Third operates four main businesses: Commercial Banking, Branch Banking, Consumer Lending and Investment Advisors.
+The Tampa Bay affiliate operates 48 banking centers throughout Hillsborough, Pinellas, Pasco, and Polk counties.